-Approximately one million people are expected to fall into poverty, raising the country’s poverty rate by as much as 6 percentage points, depending on the depth and duration of the COVID-19 crisis as well as the speed of the economic recovery.
+Approximately one million additional people are expected to fall into poverty in Guatemala, raising the country’s poverty rate by as much as 6 percentage points, depending on the speed of their economic recovery.

-With in-depth classes, individualized mentoring, and access to small-loans, savings accounts, insurance plans, and other financial services, individuals and families are able to transform generational poverty into sustainable Self-Reliance.
+With in-depth classes, individualized mentoring, and access to small loans, individuals and families are able to transform generational poverty into sustainable self-reliance.

 By offering business and vocational training tailored to each individual’s needs and goals, students are able to either start their own business or to work at someone else’s.
 They also receive ongoing mentoring to help them keep progressing towards their goals.
 This combination creates a ripple effect of prosperity throughout local communities, creating sustainable economic growth.